 2. Determine your marketing promotion

 It might seem early, but you need to pick your BFCM promotions.
-This way, you can start making educated assumptions about how they'll affect your base-level forecast and change demand.
+This way, you can start building a marketing strategy and making educated assumptions about how they'll affect your base-level forecast and change demand.

 For instance, what products will you discount (if any) and by how much?
 Will you offer product bundles?